aws-samples/amazon-connect-copy/README.md

-You may use Amazon-Connect-Copy to deploy an Amazon Connect instance across environments (AWS accounts or regions), or to save a backup copy of the instance for restoration when required, reducing an hours-long error-prone manual job to few minutes of automated and reliable processing.
+You may use Amazon-Connect-Copy to deploy an Amazon Connect instance across environments (AWS accounts or regions), or to save a backup copy of the instance for restoration when required, reducing an hours-long error-prone manual job to a few minutes of automated and reliable processing.

 Ids and Arns of components copied from the source instance will be re-mapped to